 Pumpkin soup is such an Autumn (or any time of year!) favourite.
 It’s quick, easy and nourishing and provides powerful antioxidants.
 The added carrot, ginger and Australian Extra Virgin Olive Oil not only give it a refreshing taste, but add some great health benefits and aid liver cleansing and detox.
 Pumpkin soup is perfect for a light meal or entrée.
 If I’m having this as a main meal, I sometimes fill it out with a serve of shredded chicken and top with pumpkin seeds for a protein hit and a well balanced meal.

 How beautiful is Autumn?!
 I love watching the leaves change colour and feeling the mornings and evenings start to become cool and crisp.
 When the seasons change, different foods become available, and it also alters the food we feel like eating.
 Autumn is the perfect time to start incorporating nourishing and grounding foods in our diet, tantalising our tastebuds with sweet, sour and salty flavours and warming spices and herbs.
+And Thai cuisine would have to be one of my favourites for this season.

 This Thai Coconut Pumpkin Chicken Bowl using Hart & Soul’s pouch soup is perfect for a healthy lunch or dinner, or be the envy of the office when you use it for your meal preps.
 Its infused with fragrant Thai flavours in a coconut pumpkin base, so all you have to do is add chicken and veggies, sauté, dish up and you’re done!
 Meal prep made easy.
 Read More